leesamuel423/react-challenges/1-color-guesser/README.md

 ## How the Application Works
 - The game starts with a randomly generated RGB color code.
 - You have to guess the color by clicking on one of the colored squares.
-- If you guess the correct color 5 times without losing 3 lives, you win the game.
+- You gain points by guessing the correct color and have 3 lives that you lose if you guess incorrectly
-- If you guess the wrong color, the correct answer highlights, the square disappears and you have to try again.
+- If you guess the wrong color, the square disappears and you have to try again.
-- You can play again by clicking the "New Colors" button.

 ## Challenge
 - Build with typescript!